Changes to your programme

 If you are experiencing serious personal difficulties, you may make a request to extend the deadline for submitting your thesis.
 Requests to extend submission deadlines are only granted in extreme circumstances where events beyond your control have made it impossible to submit on time.

-You should discuss this with your supervisory team as soon as possible and, if appropriate, make an application at least two months before your submission deadline.
+You should discuss this with your supervisory team as soon as possible and, if appropriate, submit an application at least two months before your submission deadline.

 Extensions to the Submission Deadline for a maximum of 6 weeks can be granted by the School.
 Extensions above six weeks must be approved at the Faculty level.
 Except in exceptional circumstances, an extension should usually not be more than six months.

-Applications to the Doctoral Academy should be made using the Special Permissions Application Form, attaching all relevant documentation including a plan of work for your thesis.
+Applications to the Doctoral Academy should be made using the Change of Circumstance Application Form, attaching all relevant documentation including a work plan for your thesis.

 Requests for extensions based on a student’s employment situation or on a computer or other equipment failure are unlikely to be approved.
 Students will not be granted extensions because research has taken longer than expected, or on the basis of personal or financial situations which could reasonably have been foreseen.